The lakeside communities of Port Elgin, Southampton and Saugeen Township that make up Saugeen Shores invite you to ‘explore the shores’ of Lake Huron.

 Saugeen Shores’ main attraction is its sandy lakefront.
 You’ll find 12 beaches lining its shores.
 Some of the favourites include those in the Southampton community, such as the sandy Main Beach and Dune System.
 Near Port Elgin is the more secluded and quiet Eidt's Grove and Shipley Beach.
 Others include rockier varieties like Pioneer Park Beach, North Shore Park Beach (dog-friendly) and South Street Beach (a favourite spot to watch the sunset).

-Saugeen Shores is a nature lover’s paradise, but there are also other attractions to enjoy including cinemas, children’s play areas, the Bruce County Museum and Cultural Centre, live music venues and seasonal events in the town’s neighbourhoods.
+Other attractions to enjoy including cinemas, children’s play areas, the Bruce County Museum and Cultural Centre, live music venues and seasonal events in the town’s neighbourhoods.
 In the fall, check out the award-winning Port Elgin Pumpkinfest.
 In the summer months, there’s a weekly car show and farmers’ markets.

 Saugeen Shores Neighbourhoods & Districts

 Saugeen Shores has two prominent neighbourhoods: Southampton to the north and Port Elgin along the central lakeside.
 Both sit near the shore of Lake Huron and offer countless activities.
 In the southeast corner of the town is the small district of Turners, which is home to a beautiful conservation area.

 This is the central hub of Saugeen Shores and where you’ll find the famous Southampton Beach.
 You can choose between a few campgrounds and other accommodations like hotels and cabin rentals for overnight stays.
 The neighbourhood sits at the Saugeen River’s mouth, so several parks and the Southampton Range Lighthouse are easily accessible.
 Learn a bit about the area’s history by visiting the Bruce County Museum and Cultural Centre and the Pioneer Cemetery.